bigandy/astro-blog/src/content/blog/weaknote-feb-2026.md

 tags: [""]
 ---

-I like the idea of weaknotes as I often don't have time to write weekly.
+I love the idea of weaknotes as I often don't have time or the routine to write weekly.

 ## learning french
 Starting this week I have begun the daily process of doing structured learning every day.